 The latter is a deception.
 It is not a Federal agency.
 It has no reserves.
 And it is not a system but rather a monopolized cartel of private international financiers (not even banks serving the public in reality).

 Let’s take a deeper dip into the waters of the Federal Reserve System to see what there is to celebrate about an organization which has a strangle hold on our economy.

 The following description of the Federal Reserve was excerpted from a dialogue presented on 12/23/13 on National Public Radio’s Morning Edition by Robert Smith, Jacob Goldstein and Liaquat Ahamed with David Greene as host.
 Some of this story has been condensed to preserve space, but not altered.

-This is an example of how the media spins stories and manages to leave out important details about what actually happened.
-Whether knowingly or unknowingly shouldn’t matter.
+The following is an example of how the media spins “facts” while managing to leave out important details about what actually happened.
+Knowingly or unknowingly leaving out known facts makes a difference.

-A listener should expect an investigative reporter approach particularly if they are covering the background of something as large an institution as the Federal Reserve.
+The listener should expect an investigative reporter approach to be a thorough approach.
+This would be especially important if they are covering the background of an institution as influential as the Federal Reserve.

-Unfortunately, what is unstated in this discussion is important for readers or listeners to know.
+Unfortunately, what is left unsaid in this discussion about the Federal Reserve is critically important for listeners to know.